This page was last updated on 4 February 2025.

 Other effects of stopping GLP-1s

-Will l gain weight when I stop the GLP-1 RA?
+Will l gain weight when I stop the GLP-1 agonist?

 This will depend on if you lost weight when you started this medication.
 If you have lost weight, it increases the chance that weight will be regained after stopping.
 Talk to your healthcare professional to discuss alternatives such as weight management or remission programmes if you are concerned about weight gain.

-Since stopping my GLP-1 RA I feel tired, thirsty and I am urinating a lot, what should I do?
+Since stopping my GLP-1 agonist I feel tired, thirsty and I am urinating a lot, what should I do?

 These are the symptoms of high blood sugar levels and could lead to a serious condition called diabetic ketoacidosis (DKA).
 You should seek immediate medical attention.

-I drive for a living and have been trying to avoid going on medications that cause hypoglycaemia, does this mean I am going to have to go onto something that will affect my driving licence?
+I drive for a living and have been trying to avoid going on medications that cause hypoglycaemia, can I be prescribed a GLP1 instead?

-You should raise any concerns about the impact on your driving licence with your healthcare professional and they will discuss with you your alternative treatment options.
+You should raise any concerns about the impact any new diabetes medication could have on your driving licence with your healthcare professional and they will discuss with you your treatment options.
 You can drive on a restricted licence even if you have a group 2 licence with both insulin and sulphonylureas, for example gliclazide and glimepiride.

-Are there treatments I could try that do not involve taking more or different medication?
+Are there treatments I could try that do not involve taking more medication?

-If you are concerned about taking alternative medication or putting on weight with a different medication you could ask your health care professional about referral to local or digital weight management programmes or a remission programme if it is relevant for you and available in your area.
+If you are concerned about taking more medication or putting on weight with a medication you could ask your health care professional about referral to local or digital weight management programmes or a remission programme if it is relevant for you and available in your area.

 You might also find diabetes education courses helpful if you have not done one for a while – ask your healthcare professional what is available locally.
 There are also now some digital courses available.